 What are key opportunities for shaping France’s development policy?

-- France’s new president Emmanuel Macron, committed on several occasions during the election campaign to reaching the 0.7% target by 2030, with increases in ODA based on economic growth.
+- France’s new president Emmanuel Macron, committed o to reaching the 0.5% of GNI by 2022, with increases in ODA based on economic growth.
+Trajectory however remains unclear.
 Over all, the change in leadership provides an opportunity to push development issues high on the agenda as the new government takes office, and to emphasize that development programs help to promote peace by addressing the fundamentals of stability.